vyu821/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+#### A challenge I faced when finding the total number of success, failures, and cancellations was that I had to make sure I included all the necessary criteria in the COUNTIFS function.
+Incorrectly doing so gave me a different count of each type of outcome.
+The criteria needed to retrieve the correct count are the goal amount range, the type of outcome, and the category "plays".

 ## Results

 - We can conclude that the most successful theater campaigns had a launch date of May.
 Contrarily, we can see that December is the lease successful time to launch.